woman rubbing cream on arm

 Keratosis pilaris cream

 Skin lotions with Urea (one of the skin’s own Natural Moisturising Factors) are particularly suitable for daily skin care.
 Urea binds moisture in the skin and prevents keratinisation, as well as loosening and removing dead skin cells to soften dry skin.
-For best results use lotions or creams that are fragrance- and colourant-free and apply the product several times a day to the affected area of the body.
+For best results use lotions or creams that are fragrance and colourant-free and apply the product several times a day to the affected area of the body.

 Eucerin UreaRepair PLUS 10% Urea Lotion delivers immediate + 48h relief for very dry, rough skin

 The formula, which combines Urea with other Natural Moisturising Factors and Ceramide (a valuable skin lipid), instantly relieves dry skin.
 It helps to exfoliate dead skin cells and makes the skin smooth and supple.
+This is also available in a 400ml bottle

 Extensive clinical and dermatological studies on dry skin prove the effectiveness of the product in treating both dry skin and keratosis pilaris.
 Research has indicated a significant reduction of dry symptoms with daily use.1